adamascencio/adamascencio/README.md

 I'm fascinated with front-end development and building real-world applications.
 I'm looking to work on consumer-facing products that improve people's lives.

 * 🌍  I'm based in Los Angeles
-* 🖥️  See my portfolio at [https://adamascencio.github.io/portfolio/](http://adamascencio.github.io/portfolio/)
+* 🖥️  See my portfolio at [https://adamdevs.vercel.app/](https://adamdevs.vercel.app/)
 * ✉️  You can contact me at [ascencioadam@gmail.com](mailto:ascencioadam@gmail.com)
-* 🧠  I'm learning the MERN stack
+* 🧠  I'm learning the PERN stack
 * ⚡  Still Loading

 ### Skills